 Similar to «2D Animation» but contains a larger canvas.

 The workspaces are saved in the blend-file.
-When you open a file, enabling the Load UI in the File Browser indicates that Blender should use the file’s screen layouts and overriding the current layout.
-See Load UI.
+When you open a file, enabling Load UI in the File Browser indicates that Blender should use the file’s screen layout rather than the current one.

 A custom set of workspaces can be saved as a part of the Defaults.